 Dick joined Watsi on August 14th, 2015.
 Seven years ago, Dick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dick's most recent donation supported Maripet, a 9-year-old girl from Kenya, to fund brain surgery.
+Dick's most recent donation supported Ngok Yiv, a young fish seller from Cambodia, to fund a fracture repair so she can walk again.

 Meet Maripet, a 9 year-old-girl, living with her parents and two siblings.
 Her father is a farmer, while her mother stays home to look after the children.
 In August of last year, Maripet began experiencing persistent, severe headaches.
 Her parents brought her to a local hospital, where she was prescribed medication, and sent home.
 When her headaches didn't improve, her parents brought her to a second hospital, where she was given additional medication and sent home, once again.
 Her family tried traditional medicine, but nothing worked.
 When Maripet's headaches continued, her parents brought her back to the first hospital they had visited, and this time, brain scans were performed.
 Maripet's family was immediately referred to our BethanyKids Kijabe Hospital, but without funds for her care they had to delay for visit for one month.
 During that time, Maripet lost her ability to walk and to move her head, and she also lost her eyesight for a few days.
 She is now in a wheelchair.
 When she arrived to BethanyKids Kijabe Hospital, Maripet was examined and booked for immediate surgery to remove a brain tumor.
 Our medical partner, African Mission Healthcare Foundation, is here to help make sure she can finally access the treatment she needs.
 They are seeking $1,500 to fund Maripet's surgery and medical care.
 Maripet’s mother says: “I’m very much worried about my daughter's condition.
 I just pray and hope that she will be fine.”